Title: The Long Hard Path

 “I wasn’t sure if Lucius was gonna piss himself or explode in anger,” Sirius agreed with glee and Draco just shook his head as he finished off his plate and let his thoughts wander to the last time he’d willingly laid eyes on Lucius Malfoy.

 “Are you sure this meeting is wise?”
-Harry asked from Draco’s side, and while he understood his new boyfriend’s concerns.
+Harry asked from Draco’s side, and while he understood his new boyfriend’s concerns he also knew it was vitally important.
 They’d talked this meeting to death, and Draco didn’t really want to rehash one more time.

 “We’ve been over this,” Draco pointed out as he glanced around the garden that they were standing in.
 Once more Paddington Castle was housing a meeting for Draco and his alliance.
 Only this time it was at his father’s request.